szabgab/rust.code-maven.com/slides/rust/threads.md

 *  Given many files (e.g. clone the [Rust-maven](https://github.com/szabgab/rust.code-maven.com/) repository or the [slides](https://github.com/szabgab/slides) repository or the [ladino-dictionary-data](https://github.com/kantoniko/ladino-diksionaryo-data) repo)
 * Count how many times each character appears.
 * Count how many times each word appear.

+TODO: what if there are variables in the main function?
+Can we read them from the threads?
+Can we write them?
+TODO: How to share workload? e.g. We would like to create 10,000 files with the sequnce number of the file being botht the content and the filename.
+TODO: What if we have a vector of 10,000 values and we would like to save each one of them in a separate file?